volkodava/transfer-api/README.md

 ## Notes

-Solution done with assumption that we deal only with debit accounts.
+Assumption: solution operates only with debit accounts.

 The API designed as a REST APIs with JSON payload.